omni/eth-to-bnc-bridge/DEMO.md

           "nextEpoch": 3,

           // threshold number for current epoch,
-          // threshold + 1 votes are required for any changes in next epoch "threshold": 1,
+          // at least threshold votes are required for any changes in next epoch "threshold": 2,

           // threshold number for next epoch
-          "nextThreshold": 1,
+          "nextThreshold": 2,

           // current bridge addresses in home and foreign networks "homeBridgeAddress": "0x44c158FE850821ae69DaF37AADF5c539e9d0025B",